pagopa/winston-ts/README.md

 ```

 ### Logger params
-Each logger function support differents inputs:
+Each logger function supports different inputs:
 - string
 - tuple of 2 elements (a string and an unknown object)
-- a function with arity 1 and returning a string
+- a function with arity 1 returning a string
-- a function with arity 1 and rutirning a tuple of 2 elements (a string and an unknown object)
+- a function with arity 1 returning a tuple of 2 elements (a string and an unknown object)
 #### String input
 A logger with a `string` input, will direct used as message log. \
-The string will be provide to the transport as `message` parameter.
+The string will be provided to the transport as `message` parameter.
 ```javascript
 defaultLog.task.info("Don't STOP me NOW!");
 // Output